How to Catch Up on Retirement Savings: Strategies for 30s and Beyond

 2. Delay Collecting Social Security

 Social Security distributions are adjusted for inflation and guaranteed by the federal government.
-You may begin collecting Social Security early, but if you delay until you’re 70 years old—the age at which you must begin collecting—you can collect a larger monthly income and be more comfortable in retirement.
-This option may not work for everybody, but it may be worth considering.
+You may begin collecting Social Security early, but if you delay past full retirement age, your monthly benefit increases.
+Delayed retirement credits stop accruing at age 70.
+This option may not work for everyone, but it's worth considering.

 3. Start Making Smart Investments